AltariumDEV/nodeRPG/README.md

 # nodeRPG
 ## Description

 NodeRPG is a terminal based roleplaying game developed by [AltariasMainAccount](https://github.com/AltariasMainAccount) on github.
+It is written in node.js *(duh)*

 ## Feature List
 ### Dungeons